 3. Aesthetic treatments

-There are options for aesthetic treatments that help to treat skin blemishes, which should be done by the dermatologist or in places able to carry out these treatments.
+There are options for aesthetic treatments that help to treat skin blemishes, which should be done by the dermatologist or by a qualified professional (like a cosmetic registered nurse).
 Some options include:

-- Intense pulsed light, which is indicated for removing dark spots on the skin, especially those caused by sun exposure and ultraviolet rays;
+- Intense pulsed light, which is recommended for removing dark spots on the skin, especially those caused by sun exposure and ultraviolet rays;

-- Microdermabrasion, which is an exfoliation technique to bring about skin rejuvenation;
+- Microdermabrasion, which is an exfoliation technique that stimulates skin rejuvenation;

 - Radiofrequency, which is a treatment that, besides lightening the skin, fights flaccidity and evens out wrinkles.

-During these treatments, it is important to maintain skin care so that the effect is more meaningful, such as wearing underwear that causes less friction, protecting the skin from the sun with sunscreen, and treating infections, if any, such as fungal infections, for example.
+During these treatments, it is important to maintain healthy skin care habits so that treatment is more effective.
+These habits can include wearing underwear that causes less friction, protecting the skin from the sun with sunscreen, and treating skin infections if any are present.

 4. Natural treatments